 The eMH is the Army's single information management system for day-to-day management, asset management, and associated metrics reports and dashboards.
 Military units responsible for UH management shall use all applicable eMH modules.
 All other forms of property management software are prohibited.
-The Garrison Housing Manager will be the eMH POC for implementation and training.
-After deployment of eMH, the eMH 24-hour help desk (1-800-877-8503), in addition to the Garrison Housing Office, can answer questions or provide further assistance.
+The Garrison Housing Office is the POC for eMH training and implementation.
+After deployment of eMH, the eMH 24-hour help desk (1-800-877-8503 or emhsupport@aemcorp.com), in addition to the Garrison Housing Office, can answer questions or provide further assistance.

 The eMH system contains personally identifiable information (PII), and connects to the Defense Enrollment Eligibility Reporting System (DEERS), which also contains PII.
-Therefore, unit personnel designated by the unit leader (and approved by the Garrison Housing Manager) to access and use the eMH system must be responsible and trustworthy, and have completed the Information Security Awareness and PII training.
+Therefore, unit personnel designated by the unit leader (and approved by the Garrison Housing Manager) to access and use the eMH system must be responsible and trustworthy, and have completed the Information Security Awareness Training and PII Training and the eMH designated training clips based on permission level.
 All approved eMH users must have a Department of Defense (DoD) Common Access Card (CAC); the eMH system can only be accessed through a DoD computer.

 The eMH Furnishing module is designed for bar-coding individual items.
 All UH furnishings and appliances will be individually bar-coded (serialized), which will provide the Army the information and control functions needed for furnishings accountability.
 It will also provide the details necessary to program for additional, replacement, and future furnishings requirements; and to cross-level inventories and collect for missing or damaged items.
-The Housing Office will develop procedures for processing the bar-coding of furnishings as a special printer and barcode scanner are required.
+The Garrison Housing Office will develop procedures for processing the bar-coding of furnishings as a special printer and barcode scanner are required.

 The Garrison Housing Office staff is the Subject Matter Expert (SME) and proponent for training personnel to use the eMH system.
-The eMH training modules, available on the eMH website, are also an excellent resource to allow users to quickly learn the functions, operations, and reporting tools eMH offers.
-The online training modules are only available to those with access to eMH.
+The eMH training clips, available on the eMH website, are also an excellent resource to allow users to quickly learn the functions, operations, and reporting tools eMH offers.
+The online training clips are only available to those with access to eMH.
 In some cases, on-site training classes may be available from the eMH support team.
-The Housing Office will determine the need for and frequency of training.
+The Garrison Housing Office will determine the need for and frequency of training.